Rabbit vaccines during the pandemic

 During this challenging time, The British Veterinary Association (BVA) and Royal College of Veterinary Surgeons (RCVS) have asked vets across the UK to prioritise urgent/essential treatment for the sickest pets.
 Sadly, this means that some practices are unable to offer their routine procedures such as vaccinations and neutering.
-If your vet is unable to vaccinate your rabbit, you may need contact a different vet, and in the meanwhile, follow our guidance below to keep them safe.
+If your vet is unable to vaccinate your rabbit, you may want to contact some other local vets to see if they are able to help, and in the meanwhile, follow our guidance below to keep them safe.

-Continue checking your vet’s website for service updates, but please keep in mind that they will be extremely busy adapting to the ever-changing challenges of the pandemic.
-They will be doing their best to care for some very sick pets and will really appreciate your patience and understanding.
+Please keep in mind that your vets will be doing their best to care for some very sick pets and will really appreciate your patience and understanding during this challenging time.

 I am a PDSA Client and I want to have my rabbits vaccinated, what do I do?

-We at PDSA, are currently facing a huge demand for our services, and at present, our priority is treating pets in need of urgent or lifesaving treatment.
-Unfortunately, this means that we are not currently able to offer preventive services such as vaccinations and neutering.
-Although we hope to provide these services at some point, it’s likely that a reduced service will continue into the foreseeable future.
-For this reason, we recommend that our clients find another veterinary practice for their pet’s vaccinations and neutering.
+Sadly, PDSA are not currently able to offer preventive services such as vaccinations and neutering.
+This is because, at the moment, we are facing a huge demand for our services, and our priority is treating pets in need of urgent or lifesaving treatment.
+We hope to start providing preventive services again at some point, but it’s likely that a reduced service will continue into the foreseeable future.
+We recommend that our clients find another veterinary practice for their pet’s vaccinations.
 Try your local private practice, or use the RCVS website to find vets in your local area.
 Don’t worry, even if your rabbits are vaccinated/neutered elsewhere, you will still be registered with us should they become unwell at any point.
 We really appreciate your patience and support during this difficult time.